analogdevicesinc/ai8x-training/README.md

 By default, weights are quantized to 8-bits after 10 epochs as specified in `policies/qat_policy.yaml`.
 A more refined example that specifies weight sizes for individual layers can be seen in `policies/qat_policy_cifar100.yaml`.

 Quantization-aware training can be <u>disabled</u> by specifying `--qat-policy None`.

+The proper choice of `start_epoch` is important for achieving good results, and the default policy’s `start_epoch` may be much too small.
+As a rule of thumb, set `start_epoch` to a very high value (e.g., 1000) to begin, and then observe where in the training process the model stops learning.
+This epoch can be used as `start_epoch`, and the final network metrics (after an additional number of epochs) should be close to the non-QAT metrics. *Additionally, ensure that the learning rate after the `start_epoch` epoch is relatively small.*

 For more information, please also see [Quantization](#Quantization).